In the Press

-Physics Today cover dedicated to the article "Topological ideas and fluid mechanics", published in this journal in 1996.
-A Japanese translation of this article appears in the sister journal Parity a year later.
+Physics Today cover dedicated to the article "Topological ideas and fluid mechanics", 1996.
+Japanese translation of the article appears in the sister journal Parity.

-In 1996 the American journal Physics Today published the paper "Topological ideas and fluid mechanics", written in collaboration with Mitch Berger.
-The article featured prominently on the journal cover and quickly became one of my most cited scientific article.
+In 1996 the American journal Physics Today publishes the paper "Topological ideas and fluid mechanics", written in collaboration with Mitch Berger.
+The article popularizes state-of-the-art research on topological techniques applied to fluid and plasma dynamics, from classical problems in Euler and Navier-Stokes flows to solar and plasma physics.
 The paper was translated into Japanese and appeared in the Japanese sister journal Parity, cover included!

 Work on topological fluid mechanics in the English press

-UCL Science feature article on work on topological fluid mechanics, 1995.
+UCL Science features work on topological fluid mechanics, 1995.

-UCL Science, an interdisciplinary journal of the University College London, featured an article on work done by Mitch Berger and myself on topological fluid mechanics during 1995.
+UCL Science, an interdisciplinary journal of the University College London, features work done by Mitch Berger and myself on topological fluid mechanics during 1995.

-Nature release of the article "Rediscovery of Da Rios equations", published in the Commentary section of the journal in 1991.
+Article "Rediscovery of Da Rios equations" published in the Commentary section of the journal in 1991.